johnmathews/johnmathews.is/README.md

 ## Search and sitemap

-1. run `npm aux`
+1. run `npm aux`.
+If you run `npm run build` then the search index and aloglia data will be updated and uploaded.
+Sitemap is also updated I think.

 ## TODO

 I should write some context here.
 Including:

-- what the blog is for.
-- how I use it
-- which commands to run to:
-  - create a new post,
-  - deploy to vercel,
-  - build search cache,
-  - build sitemap
-  - or just look in `package.json`
-- how to use snippets
 - some of the keyboard shortcuts
 - the video archive feature
 - how GCP buckets are used
+- the chatbot feature

+## Known issues

+- The keyboard shortcuts library (reakeys) causes some errors about SSR and useEffect.
+- The photos pages, or maybe images in general, cause some warnings about latex incompatible input.